ejoncas/apthletic-coding-challenge/README.md

 ## AFL Crawler (API Crawler)

-This crawler is a simple json API because the  AFL website  has a nice API  that their  web UI uses to generate all the content  dynamically.
+This crawler is a simple json API call because the  AFL website  has a nice API  that their  web UI uses to generate all the content  dynamically.